weevood/MA-BDA_Project/README.md

 +----------------+--------------------+--------------------+
 ```

-We can see that the DoS attacks have packets of much smaller size than normal ones

-Both R2L and U2R attacks have more "normal" size
+We can see that the DoS attacks have packets of much smaller size than normal ones.
+Both R2L and U2R attacks have more "normal" size.

-The most noticable change is the portsweep attack, where the size is 5 to 20 times a normal request
+The most noticable change is the portsweep attack, where the size is 5 to 20 times a normal request.

 ### 3.2 How to find the optimal value of the hyperparameter K of the K-means clustering ?